gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 The three `.mzn` files are what get fed to MiniZinc along with the fixed `.mzn` files in the `constraints/` directory to run the constraint solver.
-If the program is properly annotated, a `cut.json` file is produced showing the class assingments to each enclave and the methods in the cut.
+If the program is properly annotated, a `cut.json` file is produced showing the class assignments to each enclave and the methods in the cut.

 Since the output of the constraint solver reports edge IDs, useful scripts are available in the `capo/Java/scripts` directory.
 The `edgeDbg.py` script takes an edge ID as input and produces the debug information for the associated source and destination nodes.
-Similarly, `getclassName.py` takes a class ID and produces the correspoinding class name for the ID.
+Similarly, `getclassName.py` takes a class ID and produces the corresponding class name for the ID.
 Note that these scripts assume the `dbg_*.csv` files are in the same directory as the scripts.

 Set classpath and java location and build the application to be partitioned.